 The Group has assessed the impact of the adoption of these new and amended standards that are effective for the first time for this financial year.
-Except for the impact of adoption of HKFRS 16 set out in note 2.2, the adoption of other standards, amendments and interpretations did not have any impact on the Group's accounting policies and did not require retrospective amendments and interpretation adjustments.
+The adoption of these standards, amendments and interpretations did not have any impact on the Group's accounting policies and did not require retrospective amendments and interpretation adjustments.

-(b) New and amended standards and interpretations issued but are not effective for financial year ended 31 December 2019 and have not been early adopted by the Group

-Effective for annual periods beginning on or after HKAS 1 and HKAS 8 (Amendments) Definition of material 1 January 2020 HKFRS 3 (Amendments) Definition of a business 1 January 2020 HKFRS 17 Insurance Contracts 1 January 2021 Conceptual Framework for Financial Reporting 2018 Revised Conceptual Framework for Financial Reporting 1 January 2020 HKFRS 10 and HKAS 28 Sale or contribution of assets between an investor and its associate or joint venture To be announced
+(d) New and amended standards and interpretations issued but are not effective for financial year ended 31 December 2020 and have not been early adopted by the Group annual periods beginning on or after HKFRS 3 (Amendment) Business combinations 1 January 2022 HKAS 16 (Amendment) Property, plant and equipment 1 January 2022 HKAS 37 (Amendment) Provisions, contingent liabilities and contingent assets 1 January 2022 Annual improvements Annual Improvements to HKFRS standards 2018-2020 cycle 1 January 2022 HKFRS 17 Insurance Contracts 1 January 2023 HKAS 1 (Amendment) Presentation of financial statements' on classification of liabilities 1 January 2023 HKFRS 10 and HKAS 28 (Amendment) Sale or contribution of assets between an investor and its associate or joint venture To be determined

-The above new standards, amendments to existing standards and interpretations are effective for annual periods beginning on or after 1 January 2020 and have not been applied in preparing these consolidated financial statements.
+The above new standards, amendments to existing standards and interpretations are effective for annual periods beginning on or after 1 January 2021 and have not been applied in preparing these consolidated financial statements.
 None of these is expected to have a significant effect on the consolidated financial statements of the Group.